geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

 ## GeoServer Plugins and Extensions

-MapStore supports several plugins for GeoServer
+MapStore supports several plugins for GeoServer.
+Installing them will expand the functionalities of MapStore, allowing to navigate data with time dimension, styling layers and so on.

+Here a list of the extensions that MapStore can use:

-- [WMTS Multidimensional](https://docs.geoserver.org/stable/en/user/community/wmts-multidimensional/index.html) despite the name, this service provides multidimensional discovery services for GeoServer in general, and is **required** to use the timeline plugin of MapStore.
+- [WMTS Multidimensional](https://docs.geoserver.org/stable/en/user/community/wmts-multidimensional/index.html) despite the name, this service provides multidimensional discovery services for GeoServer in general, not only for WMTS, and it is **required** to use the timeline plugin of MapStore.

-- [SLD Rest Service](https://docs.geoserver.org/latest/en/user/extensions/sldservice/index.html) Is an extension that can be used by the MapStore styler to classify Vector and Raster data.
+- [SLD Rest Service](https://docs.geoserver.org/latest/en/user/extensions/sldservice/index.html): This extension can be used by the MapStore styler to classify Vector and Raster data.
 It can inspect the real layer data to apply classification based on values contained in it.
 It allows to select various classification types (quantile, equalInterval, standardDeviation…) and to customize the color scales based on parameters

-- [CSS Extension](https://docs.geoserver.org/latest/en/user/styling/css/install.html): With this extension MapStore can edit styles in CSS format, in addition to the standard SLD format
+- [CSS Extension](https://docs.geoserver.org/latest/en/user/styling/css/install.html): With this extension the MapStore styler allows to edit styles also in CSS format, in addition to the standard SLD format

 - [WPS Extension](https://docs.geoserver.org/stable/en/user/services/wps/install.html): Provides several process that can be executed using the OGC WPS Standard.
 IT contains some default services very useful for MapStore:
   - **gs:PagedUnique**: Provide a way to query layer attribute values with pagination and filtering by unique values.
 It enables autocomplete of attribute values for feature grid, attribute table, filter layer and other plugins.